The footage captured for a full-length feature film can be quite daunting to go through in its entirety.

 The studios tried the EOM projectors in a pilot project at theaters around the Los Angeles area – and for a while, things went perfectly.
 But then, a funny thing happened: Multiple theaters began reporting a high failure rate with the new equipment.
 Puzzled, EOM sent engineering teams to investigate.

 Eventually, “platter” projection systems could accommodate an entire movie on one reel, but the feed mechanism was completely different from that of an ordinary projector.

-“What we found,” recalls chief engineer Phil Barboni, “was that all of these machines had sprockets that had been broken off of the film transport.
+“What we found,” recalls chief engineer Phil Barboni, “was that all of these machines had teeth broken off from the sprockets on the film transport.
 But it was impossible to do that by operating the machine – you would tear the film first.
 It had to be done deliberately.”

-“It turned out that the projectionists’ union were afraid of losing their jobs, so they’d been sabotaging the machines by chipping the teeth off.
-Of course, nobody could prove anything – but I don’t think the studios wanted to get into it with the projectionists, so that ended the experiment with replacing manual projectors.”
+“It turned out that the members of the projectionists’ union were afraid of losing their jobs, so they’d been sabotaging the machines by chipping the teeth off.
+Of course, nobody could prove anything – but I don’t think the studios wanted to get into it with the projectionists.
+So, that ended the experiment with replacing manual projectors!”

-Eventually, the single-reel ideal became possible with the introduction of “platter” systems, which could hold a single oversize reel laying flat, then rewind it on a second platter as it played.
-These replaced nearly all two-reel projection systems, and made it possible for a small crew of projectionists to operate several theaters – a major reason why massive multiplex theaters became possible.
-But, in turn, platter systems have largely been replaced by digital projectors, and film has fast become a historical curiosity piece in the theater business.
+Eventually, the single-reel ideal became possible with the introduction of “platter” systems, which could hold a single oversize reel lying flat, then rewind it on a second platter as it played.
+These replaced nearly all two-reel projection systems and made it possible for a small crew of projectionists to operate several theaters – a major reason why massive multiplex theaters became possible.
+But, in turn, platter systems have largely been replaced by digital projectors, and film has mostly become a historical curiosity in the theater business.